top of page

 Vice-Chair

-SAAC Vice Chair, Gallery Director, Member of Fundraising and Grants Committee, Educational Outreach Committee and Special Events Committee, and an artist.
-Laursen joined the Board after having an exhibition in the gallery.
+Scott Laursen is SAAC Vice Chair, a member of the Fundraising and Grants Committee, Educational Outreach Committee, and Special Events Committee, and an artist.
+Scott joined the SAAC Board after having an exhibition in the gallery.
 He holds an MFA in Photography from the New Hampshire Institute of Art.
-Laursen also has a Bachelor of Business Administration and began his career as a CPA.
+He also has a Bachelor of Business Administration and began his career as a CPA.
 He has been an artist, business owner, and entrepreneur for 25 years.
 Scott is passionate about helping build the artist community in the EUP and is also a board member of the Upper Peninsula Art and Culture Alliance.
 He was recently awarded a MACC Operational Support Grant.

 Cathie Chenoweth,